zaid-shekhani/NMR_Chemical_Shift-Automation/README.md

-# NWChem Tutorial: Calculating NMR Chemical Shift Values
+# Automating NMR Chemical Shift Calculations

 ## Overview
-Welcome to the NWChem Tutorial for calculating Nuclear Magnetic Resonance (NMR) chemical shift values!
-In this tutorial, I will explore how NWChem, a powerful computational chemistry software suite, can be utilized to calculate NMR chemical shifts of chemical compounds.
+Welcome to the tutorial on automating NMR Chemical shift calculations!
+In this guide, we will explore how to utilize NWChem, a powerful computational chemistry software suite, to automate the calculation of NMR chemical shifts for various chemical compounds.

 ## Introduction
-Nuclear Magnetic Resonance (NMR) spectroscopy is a valuable technique for chemical identification in complex unknown samples.
-Traditionally, researchers rely on databases containing chemical shift spectra to match experimental NMR data with known compounds.
-However, building comprehensive libraries of authentic standards experimentally can be challenging and time-consuming.
+Nuclear Magnetic Resonance (NMR) spectroscopy is a crucial technique for identifying chemical compounds in complex and unknown samples.
+Traditionally, researchers heavily rely on databases containing chemical shift spectra to match experimental NMR data with known compounds.
+However, the process of building comprehensive libraries of authentic standards experimentally can be both challenging and time-consuming.

-To overcome these limitations, computational chemistry approaches offer a practical solution.
-By utilizing NWChem, a widely-used software suite for quantum chemistry calculations, we can perform in silico calculations to determine molecular attributes such as NMR chemical shifts.
-This enables us to expand reference libraries and enhance compound identification.
+To address these challenges and streamline the compound identification process, computational chemistry offers a practical solution.
+By leveraging NWChem, a widely-used software suite for quantum chemistry calculations, we can perform in silico calculations to determine essential molecular attributes, including NMR chemical shifts.
+This automated approach empowers us to expand reference libraries efficiently and enhance compound identification accuracy.

+In this tutorial, I will guide you through the process of setting up NWChem calculations for NMR chemical shifts, interpreting the results, and integrating them into a workflow for automating the determination of NMR Chemical shifts for diverse chemical structures.
+By the end of this tutorial, you will have gained valuable insights into automating NMR shift calculations using NWChem, providing you with a powerful tool to advance your research in NMR spectroscopy and compound characterization.

 ## Installation
 The following tutorial provides instructions for installing NWChem on Linux.
 If you are using a different operating system, such as Windows or macOS, please visit the [NWChem website](https://nwchemgit.github.io/Download.html#nwchem-availability-in-linux-distributions) for specific instructions tailored to your OS.